rsharifnasab/DJ/README.md

 No you don't.
 The course TA should clone this repository and create questions and then distribute questions alongside the judge and the binary for you.

-#### Should I learn Go before using this project?
+#### Do I Have to learn Go before using this project?

-No you shouldn't.
-The flexible part is not written in Go, but instead you need a bit of bash script to tune judges and develop creative questions.
+No you don't.
+The flexible part is not programmed in Go, but instead you need a bit of bash script knowledge to tune judges and develop creative questions.